Breakfast: Europe

-In the European Middle Ages, breakfast was not usually considered a necessary and important meal, and was practically nonexistent during the earlier medieval period.
+In the European Middle Ages, breakfast was commonly eaten by working people, as well as children, the elderly, the sick, while the upper classes didn't speak of or partake in eating in the morning.
+Eating breakfast meant that one was poor, was a low-status farmer or laborer who truly needed the energy to sustain his morning's labor, or was too weak to make it to the large, midday dinner.
 Monarchs and their entourages would spend a lot of time around a table for meals.
 Only two formal meals were eaten per day—one at mid-day and one in the evening.
 The exact times varied by period and region, but this two-meal system remained consistent throughout the Middle Ages.

-Breakfast in some times and places was solely granted to children, the elderly, the sick, and to working men.
-Anyone else did not speak of or partake in eating in the morning.
-Eating breakfast meant that one was poor, was a low-status farmer or laborer who truly needed the energy to sustain his morning's labor, or was too weak to make it to the large, midday dinner.

 In the 13th century, breakfast when eaten sometimes consisted of a piece of rye bread and a bit of cheese.
 Morning meals would not include any meat, and would likely include 0.4 impgal of low alcohol-content beers.
 Uncertain quantities of bread and ale could have been consumed in between meals.

 By the 15th century, breakfast in western Europe often included meat.
 By this time, noble men were seen to indulge in breakfast, making it more of a common practice, and by the early 16th century, recorded expenses for breakfast became customary.
 Breakfast in eastern Europe remained mostly the same as the modern day: a "continental breakfast".
-The 16th century introduction of caffeinated beverages into the European diet was also an addition to breakfast, believed that coffee and tea aid the body in "evacuation of superfluities".
+The 16th century introduction of caffeinated beverages into the European diet was also an addition to breakfast; it was believed that coffee and tea aid the body in "evacuation of superfluities".